Our bodies are like a finely tuned orchestra, with each nutrient playing a crucial role in maintaining optimal health.

 3. Brittle hair

-Brittle hair is often a loud cry from your body, signaling a lack of essential nutrients.
-Vitamin D and iron deficiencies (5) can leave your hair brittle and prone to damage.
+Brittle hair can indicate a deficiency in essential nutrients such as vitamin D and iron.
+Vitamin D and iron deficiencies can leave your hair brittle and prone to damage (7) (8).

 4. Puffy eyes

-Did you know that those swollen, tired eyes might be more than just an unfortunate morning surprise?
+Swollen, tired eyes could indicate more than just a lack of sleep.
 In fact, they could be sounding the alarm about a nutrient deficiency in your body!

-When you don’t get enough of certain nutrients, such as vitamin K (6), iron, or vitamin B12, your body can become imbalanced, resulting in fluid retention and inflammation around the eyes.
+When you don’t get enough of certain nutrients, such as vitamin K, iron, or vitamin B12, your body can become imbalanced, resulting in fluid retention and inflammation around the eyes (13).

 So, if puffy eyes are making an appearance on your face, it might be time to take a closer look at your nutrient intake and give them the nourishment they deserve!